sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/managing-the-customer-relationship.md

 <sub>Source: [https://qikipedia.fandom.com/wiki/Nobody_Knows](https://qikipedia.fandom.com/wiki/Nobody_Knows)</sub>

 **Be honest.** Admit what you do know and what you don’t.
-And whatever you do, don’t improvise an answer on the fly.
+And whatever you do, don’t improvise an answer on the spot.
 If you do this you risk looking unprofessional and disorganised.
 If you don't know something it is far better to accept the task of finding an answer than guessing and getting it wrong.

 How to communicate successfully in an influential and persuasive way that engenders trust will depend on the culture of the customer you are working with.
 If you want to learn more about this, I recommend Erin Meyer’s book: The Culture Map.
 In it, she compares countries on eight different scales to show how differences in cultural approach can lead to conflict.
 With awareness of where you are as a supplier on these scales and where your customer is, you can get the most out of your communication and relationship building.
 <a name="dont-overshare"></a>